 Both tiers were covered in peppermint icing and marshmallow fondant and decorated with peppermint candies as well as candy canes.

 You can be creative and use whatever Christmas candies you like and make your own version of peppermint cake.

-To make this peppermint and candy cane cake, you will need the following ingredients and supplies:
+To make this peppermint and candy cane cake, you will need the following INGREDIENTS/SUPPLIES:

 – If you follow this tutorial on a round cake, it would be much easier and less time-consuming.